Greater London: Geography

 Greater London includes the most closely associated parts of the Greater London Urban Area and their historic buffers and includes, in five boroughs, significant parts of the Metropolitan Green Belt which protects designated greenfield land in a similar way to the city's parks.
 The closest and furthest boundaries are with Essex to the northeast between Sewardstonebury next to Epping Forest and Chingford and with the Mar Dyke between Bulphan and North Ockendon.
 Greater London is also bounded by Hertfordshire to the north, Berkshire and Buckinghamshire to the west, Kent to the southeast and Surrey to the south and southwest.
 The highest point is Westerham Heights, in the North Downs and on the boundary with Kent, at 245 m.

 Central government has implemented small boundary changes.
 The greatest were the 1969 transfers of Farleigh to Surrey and Knockholt to Kent.
 Others have included exchange of two Thames islands with Surrey and adjustments during the 1990s to parts of the boundaries of three boroughs near the M25.
 The only part of Greater London outside the motorway is North Ockendon, the furthest land unit from its centre.
 The majority of Greater London forms the London Low Emission Zone (LEZ) and the Ultra Low Emission Zone (ULEZ).

 The London postal district does not cover all of Greater London.

 Governance

 Greater London Authority

 Greater London is under the strategic local governance of the Greater London Authority (GLA).
 It consists of an elected assembly, the London Assembly, and an executive head, the Mayor of London.

 The current Mayor (not to be confused with the Lord Mayor of London) is Sadiq Khan.
 He is scrutinised by the elected London Assembly, which may amend his annual budget (by two-thirds majority) but otherwise lacks the power to block his directives.
 The headquarters of the GLA, previously at City Hall in Southwark, moved to The Crystal in Newham in January 2022.
 The Mayor is responsible for Greater London's strategic planning and is required to produce or amend the London Plan each electoral cycle.

-Mayor of London

-The Mayor of London is a directly elected politician who, along with the London Assembly, is responsible for the strategic government of Greater London.

-London Assembly

-For elections to the London Assembly, London is divided into 14 constituencies, each formed from two or three boroughs.
-The City of London forms part of the City and East constituency.